31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Library Location/README.md

 ## Library Location – Facility Optimization Problem

-This project addresses a facility location optimization scenario
+This project addresses a facility location optimization scenario:

 The Foundation for the Highest Education (FHE) seeks to open public libraries along a highway in Mine County.
-The goal is to determine the most cost-effective placement of libraries such that all town populations are served and no library exceeds its capacity
+The goal is to determine the most cost-effective placement of libraries such that all town populations are served and no library exceeds its capacity.

 ### Problem Details
 - There are 5 potential township locations